 - Thanks for Reading!

 Harmony in Color

-Harmony in color refers to paintings which utilize a fairly limited range of hues.
-For example, a painting which features mostly different tones of green, or different tones of blue.
-Pablos Picasso's The Old Guitarist is united by the dull, blue tones used in the painting.
+Harmony in color refers to paintings that utilize a fairly limited range of hues.
+For example, a painting that features mostly different tones of green or different tones of blue.
+Pablos Picasso’s The Old Guitarist is united by the dull, blue tones used in the painting.
 Even the orange guitar looks like it is bathed in soft, blue light.

 Monet’s painting below demonstrates harmony in color with mostly greens and blues used.
 This is known as an analogous color scheme.

 In John Singer Sargent’s Fisherwoman, notice the similar oranges and browns used for both the subject and the landscape.
 The subject’s dress almost blends in with the shore.

 Harmony in Shape

 Shape is a strong feature in most of Paul Cézanne’s work.
 The painting below from his Mont Sainte-Victoire series is united by the rigid, geometric shapes throughout the landscape.